ruiping-fang/cse15l-lab-reports/week9/lab5.md

 Hi the first screenshot is my ListExamples where `merge` method takes two sorted list of strings (so "a" appears before "b" and so on), and return a new list that has all the strings in both list in sorted order.

-The second screenshot is the tesh I run for my merge functin I am not sure where it went wrong, it didn't pass the my second tesh file of test.sh
+The symptom is shown on the second screenshot, it suggest that I didn't pass the my second tesh file of test.sh.
+I guess the bug might be in `merge` method, in the body of `while` loop.The bug might be the `merge` method can't merge the repeated string.
+But I am not sure if my guess is right, and need help on how to set up the test function

 The code block are the two tests method